MattJ900/My-Portfolio3/README.md

 <h1 align ="center">🦁 Matthew A John Portfolio:😎</h1>

-<h2 align ="center">Objective</h2>
+<h1 align ="center">Career Objective</h1>

-## To contribute my skills and knowledge and to personally grow through committed participation in a professional working environment with challenges, responsibilities, and opportunities.
+<h2 align ="center">To contribute my skills and knowledge and to personally grow through committed participation in a professional working environment with challenges, responsibilities, and opportunities.</h2>

 ---